 God has brought me to this place, and God has done so, so that He might dwell in this place as well.
-He has willed to be Emmanuel, God-With-Us, and as I understand my vocation, I am confronted with the immense paradox that I remain in the desert precisely so God might be made more real in the space and time of this fragile, clamoring world.
-This is the paradox I began to see when I recognized that "stricter separation from the world" called for freedom from enmeshment, not an atemporal life without regard for others, but a profoundly engaged life.
-It was engaged first of all with God, and then, because God willed to be Emmanuel, it was engaged (mainly in prayer) with others and the state of this world.
+He has willed to be Emmanuel, God-With-Us, and as I understand my vocation, I am confronted with the immense paradox that I remain in the desert precisely so that God might be made more real in the space and time of this fragile, thirsting, and clamoring world.
+This is the paradox I began to see when I recognized that "stricter separation from the world" called for freedom from enmeshment, not an atemporal life without regard for others, but a profoundly engaged life where eternity meets finitude and transforms it entirely.
+This life begins first of all with engagement with God, and then, because God willed to be Emmanuel, it became engaged (mainly in prayer) with others and the state of this world.
 And, in ways I had not expected, that has made me political.
-Or rather, that has made me deeply concerned for the sake of this world, profoundly touched by the pain and terror that is currently rampant, and distressed by the needless chaos set loose by the current leaders of the US government.
-In short, I have PROTESTED at "No Kings" protests, voted whenever the opportunity has arisen, and prayed for the continued coming of God's Kingdom, God's new KINdom where all are welcome!
+Or rather, that has made me deeply concerned for the sake of this world, profoundly touched by the pain and terror that is currently rampant, and distressed by the needless chaos set loose by the current "leaders" of the US government.
+In short, I have PROTESTED at "No Kings" protests, voted whenever the opportunity has arisen, and prayed for the continued coming of God's Kingdom, God's new KINdom where all are welcome and of equal value!

 and again,

 It might seem that the grace of an eremitic vocation should have cut the person off from any form of communal life and from the problems of this world.
 But the many examples of the great hermits reveal that any authentic spiritual experience, which in its very nature is the culmination of love, lead to an attitude of ministry.
 Catholic Mysticism has never meant contemplating one's own self.
-Wencel, Cornelius, The Eremitic Life, Encountering God in Silence and Solitude, p 174
+Ibid, p 174

 or here: